Jash-2000/Machine-Learning-Projects/README.md

 # Machine Learning and Deep Learning Simple(application based) Projects
 This repository contains simple practice projects done to learn ML and DL concepts.
 Each individiual folder contains a seperate project and readme specific to the project is present in the folder itself.
+Instead of making seperate repositories for each of these, I found it convinient to push all these projects into a single repository.
 I have also attached my course certificates with them.

 # The list of projects is :